Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/README.md

 #### Observations:

-1. Linear Correlations: There appears to be linear correlation between 'golddiffat10', 'golddiffat15', 'xpdiffat10', 'xpdiffat15', and 'turretplates_diff'.
+1. Linear Correlations: There appears to be linear correlation between `golddiffat10`, `golddiffat15`, `xpdiffat10`, `xpdiffat15`, and `turretplates_diff`.
 To address potential multicollinearity, we plan to perform consider dropping certain columns in the next steps.
 2. Distinguishable Cutoff: If a column (a) has a strong correlation (𝑟²=0.4) with all the other columns, column (a) might be represented as a linear combination of the rest of the columns.
 Therefore, we dropped such columns to reduce variance ($variance\proptod/n$, where d is number of columns and n is number of data points, or rows)

    This is the head of our result dataframe showing columns correlation with each other: